 General Course Requirements:

-- Workshop: Attendance Requirement - Students must attend a minimum number of these sessions.
+- Practical: Attendance Requirement - Students must attend a minimum number of these sessions.

 Course Assessment Requirements:

 - Formal Examination: Pass Requirement - Students must pass this assessment item to pass the course.